Sanctions Brochures are an overview of OFAC's regulations with regard to the Somalia sanctions. They are useful quick reference tools.

 - Apply for an OFAC License Online - Authorization from OFAC to engage in a transaction that otherwise would be prohibited.

 OFAC issues general licenses in order to authorize activities that would otherwise be prohibited with regard to the Somalia sanctions.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

 Guidance on OFAC Licensing Policy

 Certain activities related to the Somalia sanctions may be allowed if they are licensed by OFAC.
 Below OFAC has issued guidance and statements on specific licensing policies as they relate to the Somalia sanctions.

 - Licenses for Legal Fees and Costs - Guidance on the Release of Limited Amounts of Blocked Funds for Payment of Legal Fees and Costs Incurred in Challenging the Blocking of U.S. Persons in Administrative or Civil Proceedings

 - Entities Owned By Blocked Persons - Guidance On Entities Owned By Persons Whose Property And Interests In Property Are Blocked

 The Somalia sanctions program represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of executive orders issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
 Modifications to these regulations are posted in the Federal Register.
-In addition to all of these authorities, OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to the Somalia.
+In addition to all of these authorities, OFAC may also implement United Nations Security Council Resolutions (UNSCRs) with regard to the Somalia sanctions.

 - 13620 Taking Additional Steps to Address the National Emergency With Respect to Somalia (Effective Date - July 20, 2012)